Home

 Planting tips

 Soil -- Use a well draining mix.
-I use a mix of 1 part coco fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
-An alternate mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand.
+A typical mix is 2 parts quality potting soil to 1 part perlite or coarse horticultural sand, for extra drainage.

-Transplant your plant to pot about 5-6 inches wide, or around a quart.
+Transplant your plant to pot about 5-6 inches wide, or around 2 quarts.

 Watering -- This Calla likes consistently moist soil when it is not dormant.
 During warmer or sunnier weather, make sure the soil doesn't dry out.
 It reportedly can be grown in boggy conditions, but i haven't tried this.